3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/README.md

 1. Seek out help online
 2. Seek out help with your classmates
 3. Seek out help with Jesse (TA)
-4. Submit a Github issue **on the Matey** class Github account to receive help from an instructor
+4. Submit a Github issue on the class Github account to receive help from an instructor

 ## Formatting your GitHub Issue for wdi-remote to ask for help